stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 Instead, the TESCREAL narrative for AI goes like this: Humans are nothing but information processors - just on biological, decaying hardware.
 This makes them akin to machines, just inferior, because of the fragile hardware (that's the Rationalism above).
 If humans could gain intelligence, then nothing prevents machines from reaching the same.
 Soon.
 And this intelligence will just increase ever further to AGI and beyond (that's the Singularitarism).
 So humans should upgrade themselves to become more like machines (that's the Transhumanism).
 It goes without saying that this view is highly contested from different scientific disciplines.

 Summarizing, the TESCREAL philosophies are characterized by having little regard for human worth and dignity.
 It comes at no surprise that they exaggerate machine competence and make people feel small, intimidated and worthless.
 But this is philosophy, not inevitable science.
 If TESCREAL is not your world view, there is considerably less to fear about AI.

+### Source of hope: Appreciating your human worth and dignity

 ![TEDx sunrise](http://stdm.github.io/images/TEDx/tedx-sunrise.jpg)
 *Images: tawanlubfah (c) 123RF.com, used with permission under the relevant license; Colourbox, (c) Kostyantin Pankin*